Introduction: Vibrating Motors

 Step 1: Find One

-A great source for vibrating motors is inside gaming controllers with "rumble" feedback.
+A great source for vibrating motors is inside gaming controllers with "rumble" or "vibration" feedback.

 Simply take apart the gaming controller and free the motors.
 They should be ready to use.